 Ever see a dog get an itch and scratch at their collar?
 Or roll in the dirt, drag their leash around, and run through the brush?
 Abrasion is a given when it comes to dogs.

 We choose jacquard webbing because any color or pattern is integrated into the webbing rather than printed on it.
-This eliminates the trouble of the design fading or a rubbing off – keeping your dog's leash and collar looking good.
+This eliminates the trouble of the design fading or a rubbing off from unavoidable wear and tear – keeping your dog's leash and collar looking good.

-We also began integrating a locking edge into our Tubelok™ jacquard webbing with the new Crag™ Leash and Collar.
+We also integrate a locking edge into our Tubelok™ jacquard webbing.
 It keeps the webbing from unraveling should a sharp edge or branch abrade an edge.
 This extends the life of your leash and collar when dogs do what dogs do.

 Ultimately, it all adds up to your gear lasting longer.
 And if it lasts longer, it spends more time out on the trails with you and your dog rather than ending up in a landfill.